Parent Training Course$499

 Finally, in addition to the course content, you will receive:

-- Access to weekly community support calls hosted by our team to answer questions about what you are learning.
+- Access to weekly group calls hosted by our team to answer questions and support you as you implement your child’s plan at home.

 Lesson 1: The Family Hope Center Approach and Methodology